massgravel/massgrave.dev/hwid.md

 ## How to remove HWID?

--   You can not remove HWID Activation.
+-   You can not remove it, same as you can not remove official Windows digital (HWID) license.
 Once a system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
 MS checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.

 ------------------------------------------------------------------------